czp21c/czptr/README.md

 ## Week 4

-Tried different complex networks but doesn't work because the CPU issue; Test the models on test slice.
-Done the set-up for the variogram calculation.
+Tried different complex networks but doesn't work because the CPU issue; Test the models on test slice; Done the set-up for the variogram calculation.

+## Week 5

+Trained with complex networks and different parameters for CNN; Done a work version of U-Net model; Done GAN and DCGAN set up.